KKassim/bookmark_manager/README.md

   - I don't like this Bookmark.
 - Bookmark 2
   - What a cool resource

+## User Story #5
-- As a user I can Tag bookmarks into categories
+> - As a user organised user
+> - So that I filter through my bookmarks
+> - I want to be able to search through my bookmarks tags

 - As a user I can Filter bookmarks by tag
 - As a user I can restrict user to manage only their own bookmarks